-- Transfer (credit without challenge) - You may be given credit for MLT course work only after evidence that studies pursued or the skills acquired are equivalent to the course content and credit hours.

-- Quiz Out (credit with challenge) - You may challenge for advanced placement in a clinical course after providing evidence of background for doing so. - You must present documentation of skills from your laboratory supervisor listing your dates of employment, your job description (general duties) and those procedures for which you are considered competent.
+- Transfer (credit without challenge) - You may be given credit for MLT course work only after evidence that studies pursued or the skills acquired are equivalent to the course content and credit hours. - You may challenge for advanced placement in a clinical course after providing evidence of background for doing so. - You must present documentation of skills from your laboratory supervisor listing your dates of employment, your job description (general duties) and those procedures for which you are considered competent.
 These forms are available from the program director.